Become part of the Design School

 Design the way spaces look, feel and function.
-Blurring the boundaries between interior and exterior, BA (Hons) Spatial Design gives you a unique opportunity to combine the design of spaces and their surfaces, and work on live projects with industry partners.
-You will learn how to manipulate spaces to create identities, multi-sensory experiences, and innovative events in a sustainable and environmentally conscious context.
+Breaking down the boundaries between interior and exterior, BA (Hons) Spatial Design gives you a unique opportunity to imagine and design spaces, and work on live projects with industry partners.
+You will learn how to manipulate spaces to create distinctive interiors, multi-sensory experiences and innovative events in a sustainable and environmentally conscious context.

 |Study Mode||Full time|

 |Start Date||September 2016|

 |Autumn Term Dates||Monday 26 September 2016 – Friday 9 December 2016|